Uplifting Words for You

 After the sickness made me revert to my bad habit of staying in bed till late in the morning, I discovered that the habit was the cause of the guilt that had sometimes plagued my soul since my JKUAT days.
 The guilt would occasionally become so intense that no amount of positive self-talk could wipe it out from my soul.

-That discovery is what has led me to set a new year resolution of rising no later than 5:30 a.m. every day.
+That discovery is what has led me to set a new year resolution of rising no later than 5:30 a.m. daily.
 Today, I effortlessly sprang out of bed as per my new resolution.
 And that's a great way to start the year.

 But in the course of 2019, I expect to face depressing challenges that will tempt me stay in between the sheets after 5:30 a.m.
 It is then that my willpower will be tested because, as someone said, character is the discipline to follow through with resolutions long after the excitement in which they were made has passed.